Frank B. Brandegee

 Frank Bosworth Brandegee (July 8, 1864 – October 14, 1924) was a United States representative and senator from Connecticut.

-Early life
+Early life and education

-Frank Brandegee was born in New London, Connecticut, on July 8, 1864.
-He was the son of Augustus Brandegee, who also served in the United States House.
+Brandegee was born in New London, Connecticut, on July 8, 1864.
+He was the son of Augustus Brandegee, who also served in the United States House, and his wife.

-He graduated from New London's Bulkeley High School in 1881.
+Brandegee graduated from New London's Bulkeley High School in 1881.
 He completed his degree at Yale College in 1885, where he was a member of Skull and Bones.
 He studied law, and was admitted to the bar in 1888 and practiced in New London.

-A Republican, in 1888 Brandegee served in the Connecticut House of Representatives, and was New London's Corporation Counsel from 1889 to 1893 and 1894 to 1897.
+A Republican, in 1888 Brandegee served in the Connecticut House of Representatives.
+He was appointed and worked as New London's Corporation Counsel from 1889 to 1893 and 1894 to 1897.

 He returned to the Connecticut House in 1899 and served as Speaker.
 He served again as New London's Corporation Counsel from 1901 to 1902 when he resigned because he had been elected to Congress.